lcgarman/MJHP_analysis/README.md

 ```
 mjhp2theta_analyze  FILENAME.mjin >& FILENAME_mjhp2theta.log
 ```
-The ">& FILENAME_mjhpHKL.log" is optional and will print the command line output to that log file.
+The ">& FILENAME_mjhp2theta.log" is optional and will print the command line output to that log file.
 This executable will generate the OUT_FILENAME_2theta.mjout file that can be plotted using the matlab program:
 ```
 plot_MJHP_2theta('OUT_COMPOUND_2theta.mjout')
 ```